 Macomb County Probation Violation Defense Attorneys

-In Macomb County, sentencing judges are thought to be generally fair and not overly punitive.
-When it comes to probation violations, however, the reputation of Macomb judges is much different.
+In Macomb County, sentencing judges are considered fair and not overly punitive.
+However, the reputation of Macomb judges is much different regarding probation violations.

-For the majority of felony and misdemeanor offenses, a sentencing judge has the option of placing the defendant on probation.
-Probation may or may not include a requirement that the defendant spend part of his or her time on probation in the county jail.
-A judge has the option to include a multitude of terms and conditions that the defendant must comply with to successfully complete probation without a violation.
-In many cases, the order of probation is so complex and onerous that the defendant is set up for failure.
+For most felony and misdemeanor offenses, a sentencing judge can place the defendant on probation.
+Probation may or may not include a requirement that the defendant spends part of their time on probation in the county jail.
+A judge can include many probation terms and conditions that the defendant must comply with to successfully complete probation without a violation.
+Probation orders are so complex and demanding that defendants are often set up for failure.
+Your best hope of avoiding jail and other consequences of an alleged probation violation is with a Macomb County probation violation attorney with LEWIS & DICKSTEIN, P.L.L.C.

 - reporting to a probation officer monthly or weekly,